WNFA

 WNFA (88.3 FM) is a Christian teaching/worship radio station in Port Huron, Michigan, United States, branded as "Bluewater Christian Hit Radio".
 WNFA broadcasts with 1,300 watts.

 WNFA formerly featured programming from the WAY-FM Network (formerly the Christian Hit Radio Satellite Network) until national distribution of WAY-FM programming (except for "The Wally Show" mornings) to non-owned stations ceased on July 1, 2013.
 After a weekend of stunting with construction sounds, a revamped Power 88.3 debuted with a new local lineup.
 The Wally Show continues to air in morning drive.

-WNFA is also the former flagship station of the Christian teaching and inspirational music format "Wonderful News Radio," which now airs solely on sister station WNFR 90.7 FM.
+WNFA is also the former flagship station of the Christian teaching and inspirational music format "Wonderful News Radio," which for a time aired solely on sister station WNFR 90.7 FM.

 On June 22, 2022, at 9 a.m., WNFA changed their format from contemporary Christian to Christian teaching and worship, branded as "Thrive Radio".

+Later, after WNFR's addition of simulcast station 98.9 WNFH Vassar in 2024, all Christian teaching programs were dropped on 90.7 and now 98.9 in favor of 24/7 Christian Contemporary Music.